christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 I'll be writing lots of comments in my examples throughout this document because I'm trying to help you learn.
 I normally would not write quite so many comments.

-##Basic Commands

-*"When I say jump, you say, 'How high?'" --My father's early attempts at programming me...*

 ####Adding ActionScript to a Frame
 In Flash, we write ActionScript code inside of frames.
 Here's how: